silentkarmi/python_OOPS_robot_action_planner/README.md

 # rwa2_mishra_k
 This is the rwa2 assignment for ENPM - 809E
 ------------------------------------------------
+>> command to run the program: python3 main.py
 >> Program main starts from : main.py
 >> FLow of Code in runner.py
     - ask_for_odrer : asks input for the order